 Generally speaking, the objective of a private equity firm, in its efforts to make money for its investors (typically large pension funds, wealthy investors and major institutions), is to outpace the market.
-To do so, firms look for strategic market areas that present unique opportunities, such as those experiencing significant pricing changes and new technology developments.
+To do so, firms look for strategic market areas that present unique opportunities.
+For example, those experiencing significant pricing changes and new technology developments.

 These firms also look for high levels of market fragmentation.
 That is why GI practices are starting to find themselves in the private equity spotlight.

 Over the past several years, healthcare has experienced massive consolidation in areas including payors, hospital systems and suppliers (pharmacy chains and pharmaceutical and medical device companies).
 Providers have experienced little or no consolidation other than large hospital systems buying their practices to secure referrals.